nadiamariduena/python-intro-2024-privat/LESSON_19_PPROJECTS/12_Beginner_Python_Projects/madlibs_Concatenation .md

 print("subscribe to {}". format(youtuber))
 print(f"subscribe to {youtuber}") # ✋ you can use it in JS & react BUT, you dont use the f"", you will use the template literals: console.log(`subscribe to ${youtuber}`);

+#Template literals, introduced in ECMAScript 6 (ES6), provide a powerful way to embed expressions inside strings using ${} placeholders.
+This is quite similar to Python's f-strings and is now widely used in modern JavaScript and React applications.

+#🟧 OUTPUT:
 # subscribe to Dorothea Ernst
 # subscribe to Dorothea Ernst
 # subscribe to Dorothea Ernst